ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

    ```
    {: codeblock}

 Great!
-Now that you completed your Terraform setup, you can go ahead and add the code to create your {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster.
+Now that you completed your Terraform on {{site.data.keyword.cloud_notm}} setup, you can go ahead and add the code to create your {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster.

 ## Lesson 2: Create a single zone cluster
 {: #create-cluster}

-Create a classic {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster by using Terraform.
+Create a classic {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster by using Terraform on {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-1. Create an Terraform configuration file for your single zone cluster.
+1. Create an Terraform on {{site.data.keyword.cloud_notm}} configuration file for your single zone cluster.
 The following example creates a single zone cluster in the `dal10` zone with a default worker pool that consists of 3 worker nodes that are connected to a private and public VLAN in `dal10`.

    **Example for an {{site.data.keyword.containerlong_notm}} cluster**: